Lake Livingston Area Real Estate Guide

 Overview of Lake Livingston Neighborhood

-The Lake Livingston area is not a single neighborhood but a collection of communities surrounding one of Texas's most significant reservoirs.
+The Lake Livingston area is not a single neighborhood but a sprawling region defined by its relationship to the massive 83,000-acre lake from which it draws its name.
 The lake's creation was a massive undertaking by the Trinity River Authority, beginning in 1966 and completed in 1969, primarily to provide a steady water supply for the city of Houston.
-The resulting 83,000-acre lake features over 450 miles of shoreline and has profoundly shaped the region's geography and development.
+The resulting reservoir features over 450 miles of shoreline and has profoundly shaped the region's geography and development.
 It touches four counties—Polk, San Jacinto, Trinity, and Walker—with Livingston (the Polk County seat) being the largest town and central hub for the area.

 Living in Lake Livingston